 Service providers must also undertake an independent review within 12 months of initial registration.

-The registration policies found in related resources provide important legislative and policy requirements for disability service providers.
+The registration policies (updated October 2018) found in related resources on this page, provide important legislative and policy requirements for disability service providers.

 Register of disability service providers

 Section 46 of the Disability Act 2006 requires us to keep and make publicly available a register of disability service providers.

 The register is a list of organisations that deliver services specifically to persons with a disability.
 The details required to be kept on the register include the disability service providers:

 - Contact details.

 The register of disability service providers is separate to the register of authorised program officers kept by the Senior Practitioner and referred to in sections 139(3) and 190(3) of the Act.

 The current register was updated in August 2018.
 For more information, see Related resources.